Particle.news

 Overview

-• In 14 states and Washington, D.C., ballots mailed by Election Day could be rejected if they receive a postmark dated after Election Day.
+• In about 14 states and Washington, D.C., ballots mailed by Election Day risk rejection if they are postmarked after Election Day under grace-period rules.